Sourdough Hawaiian Rolls

 This recipe has 100g of sourdough starter - you can reduce the amount of starter if you wish to ferment the rolls overnight.

 I would not however recommend increasing the amount of starter as it will make the dough too sticky.
 It's perfectly safe to ferment them overnight with milk, egg and butter in the dough.
+Remember that the rise times given here are only an example and you will need to adjust them to suit the temperature of your home.

 You can read more about creating a baking timeline to suit you here.